RayBB/openlibrary-docs/Developer-Resources/Endpoints.md

 Example data to import one record from a bulk MARC, identifier format `ocaid/filename:offset:length`:

     { "bulk_marc": "true", "identifier": "talis-openlibrary-contribution/talis-openlibrary-contribution.mrc:1353778212:578" }

+If importing from a partner's MARC records where we want to store their `local_id` (in practice this is expected to be a scannable barcode) the optional `local_id` parameter can be supplied which will read the configuration from an entry under https://openlibrary.org/local_ids to extract an id from any controlfield (e.g. `100$`) or any other MARC subfield (e.g. `919$a`) as specified in the `"id_location"` of that entry.
+Example: `"local_id": "trent"`.

 ## Subjects